baobabKoodaa/blog/content/posts/2020-08-29--money-out-of-thin-air/index.md

 **Anyone can create IOUs out of thin air**

-If there's only one thing you take away from this article, let it be this: there is nothing special about the IOUs created by banks.
+If there's only one thing you take away from this article, let it be this.
 IOUs are promises.
 Anyone can make promises out of thin air.
 For example, I could be handing out IOUs like this, furbished with my signature for authenticity:

 <re-img
     src="iou5.jpg"